cspjst/DOPE/README.md

 "FINISH" marked the absolute end of all data.

 ### Stage 3: The Machine - Teletypes, Tapes, and Terse Errors
-The final stage was the transition from the abstract to the physical—a process, the man-machine interface itself.
-The carefully handwritten forms were now transcribed onto a teletype machine to create a paper tape - an interaction likley fraught with error and  frustration.
+The final stage was the transition from the abstract to the physical—a process fraught with potential for frustration.
+The carefully handwritten forms were now transcribed onto a Flexowriter teletype, a device full of quirks that directly shaped the experience.

+A critical insight is that this was not a modern keyboard speaking ASCII.
+The Flexowriter used 5-bit Baudot code, and the LGP-30's 31-bit word could neatly hold five of these characters.
+This technical reality led to a brilliant, if peculiar, workaround.

+The Flexowriter was wired directly into the LGP-30 and featured a row of special buttons.
+One of these was the cond-stop (conditional stop) button.
+Pressing this button did something remarkable: it took the last five characters typed and placed them as a single number directly into the heart of the machine, the computer's accumulator register.

+This is the secret of the stop code (').
+The examples in the teaching notes use spaces for human readability, but those spaces were never typed.
+Instead, the programmer typed a sequence of characters for a command or number and then pressed the cond-stop button.
+This action signaled to the compiler: "The value I just typed is complete; process it now."
+On the paper tape, this event was represented by a specific Baudot code—which is represented with a single quote character (').

 #### Program Entry:
-The rules for typing were exacting.
+Therefore, the rules for typing were exacting and born from this hardware constraint.
 As per the teaching notes:

-> "Do not type instruction number.
-Type only instruction followed by 0 to 5 fields, each followed by ' (a single quote was the stop code).
-Do not leave any spaces.
-Type one instruction per line.
-Remember to type s' at the end of the program."
+> "Do not leave any spaces.
+Type one instruction per line... each [field] followed by '."

+A program wasn't typed with spaces like Z A 1.0, but as a continuous machine-readable stream:
+Z'A'1.0'

+The programmer would type Z, then press cond-stop (resulting in a ' on the tape).
+Then type A, press cond-stop, and so on.

-For example, a program was typed as a continuous stream like:
+For example, a program was typed as a continuous stream, such as:
 ```
         a'
         z'a'1.0'100'